opendcs/opendcs/docs/source/start-decoding.rst

 | get_var         | 16P,F(S,A,7D',',1)          |
 +-----------------+-----------------------------+

-Example where the date is 3 characters long.
+Sample Messages:  Example where the date is 3 characters long.

 ::

    051 13:48:06,176.448,0.001,0,0,0,0,p

+Decoding Labels and Statements for above Sample Messages.

 +-----------------+-----------------------------+
 | get_date        | F(D,A,3,2),>get_var         |